-This gorgeous micaceous clay vase was handmade by Cordie Gomez, one of only a few active Pojoaque Pueblo potters, make this pot a rare and distinguished treasure.
+This gorgeous micaceous clay vase was handmade by Cordie Gomez, she was one of only a few recognized Pojoaque Pueblo potters, which makes this pot a rare and distinguished treasure.
 The beautiful coppery tan finish and distinctive shimmer comes from clay found in northern New Mexico that has a high mica content.
 Evoking the traditional pottery style of Taos Pueblo, this beautiful piece is also a functional vessel able to hold hot or cold water.
-A classic handmade vessel to add to your Native American art collection from one of Pojoaque Pueblo’s only working potters.
+A classic handmade vessel to add to your Native American art collection from one of Pojoaque Pueblo's true pottery pioneers.

 - Pot handmade by Cordie Gomez (Pojoaque Pueblo